 Here are a few I could think of:

 1. Though I said earlier that a daily blog on its own is not likely to grab people’s attention, a daily blog as part of a set of tools is a powerful thing.
 The persistence and energy that goes into a daily blog is suddenly utilised when it is part of a bigger machine: readers in groups and elsewhere on social media will access your content because you have pre-selected them to do so using the group or whatever it is.
-This has some spin-off benefits, coming up.
+This has some spin-off benefits.